Nadikar: Production

 Originally titled Nadikar Thilakam, the title of the film was officially changed to Nadikar in January 2024 at the request of fans of Tamil actor Shivaji Ganeshan who is known by that moniker.
 An event was conducted on 23 January 2024 to announce the name change and was attended by Prabhu Ganeshan, the son of Ganeshan.

 Filming commenced on 11 July 2023.
 It was shot across 30 locations in Kochi, Munnar, Hyderabad, Dubai and Kashmir, lasting 110 days.

 Release

 Theatrical

 Nadikar was released on 3 May 2024.

 Home media

 After its theatrical release on 3 May 2024, Nadikar was initially reported to premiere on Netflix around 27 June 2024, in Malayalam, Tamil, Telugu, and Kannada languages.
 Later Netflix withdrawn from the film.

-In July 2025, it was officially confirmed that Nadikar would stream on the regional OTT platform Saina Play.
-Platform officially announced that the film would be streaming soon on the platform.
+In July 2025, Saina Play later acquires the film and it starts to stream on 8 August 2025, ending the long await.
+While, Lionsgate Play and Amazon Prime Video also acquires the film and it later streamed on 24 October 2025 prior to Saina Play's OTT release.